 This function configures the area detector to use a Circular Multiframe mode image sequence.
-Circular Multiframe mode sequences are almost identical to Multiframe mode sequences as described by the documentation for mx_area_detector_set_multiframe_mode().
-The only difference is that once the last frame has been acquired, the sequence goes back to the beginning to overwrite the first frame.
-The sequence does not stop until explicitly stopped or aborted.
+Circular Multiframe mode sequences are similar to Multiframe mode sequences as described by the documentation for mx_area_detector_set_multiframe_mode().
+The primary difference is that after a frame has been read into the last of the area detector's internal image buffers, the sequence goes back to the beginning to overwrite the first image buffer.